Extension Educator, 4-H Youth Development (Metro Communities)

 St. Charles, IL 60174-1591

 Health Jam has inspired youth to consider health careers and how to live a healthier lifestyle.
-This urban program reached out to youth in Elgin providing 2 days workshops with health care and fitness professionals to provide educational experiences that inspire health, and safety awareness followed by 8 weekly classes to support continued healthy choices.
+This urban program reached out to youth in Elgin providing workshops with health care and fitness professionals and provide educational experiences that inspire health, and safety awareness followed by 8 weekly classes to support continued healthy choices.
 Extension's educational mission was furthered through work on committees on the local regional and state level.

 Real Colors -- This interactive training helps a person gain a perspective on his or her own personality style and the personality styles/temperament of others.
 This program is for youth through adult ages and is adaptable for different program areas such as teaching and learning styles, leadership styles, career choices, parenting styles, management styles, etc.